Quick Facts of Amin Elhassan

 Amin worked for the Phoenix Suns as assistant director and video coordinator of basketball activities before entering ESPN.
 His career also follows his work with the Atlanta Hawks as a marketing sector.

-Amin who is popular for his trolling comments on social media has created controversy several times for his behavior on internet or on-screen.
+Amin who is popular for his trolling comments on social media has created controversy several times for his behavior on the internet or on-screen.
 In February 2016, he had the ugly argument with Peyton Manning while he was co-hosting ESPN Radio show with Izzy Gutierrez.
 After the situation turned really sour, he walked off in the middle of the show but continued the verbal war on Twitter.

 Later he returned to the show to apologize to the listeners.
 Again in August 2016, Amin was criticized after he made fun of the reaction video of WWE wrestler Kevin Owens‘ 8-year-old son which was posted by his wife after his win at the ‘WWE Universal Title’.